xeoncesta/xeoncesta/README.md

 - 🔭 I’m currently working with AI/ML & trying to adapt it to new domains.
 - 🌱 I’m currently learning everything 😂
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Get expertise in ML and image processing
 - 👾  Fun fact: I am weeb, otaku and love to explore other cultures

 ### Connect with me: